mlamare/Ted-Talk/README.md

-# ga_tedtalks
+Ted Talk
 General Assembly Final Project: Predicting Ted Talks Views

 Ted Talks are popular because they are engaging and they have branded themselves as having 'ideas worth spreading'.
 The presentation style has lead to millions watching.